isomerpages/chi-ogpshowcase/_resources/AskGov/Get Started.md

 third_nav_title: AskGov
 ---
 ### **How to get access**
-Access is currently unavailable.
-Further details will be provided at a later date.
+* Tan Tock Seng usage is still pending and will be updated at a later date.

 For more information on [AskGov](https://ask.gov.sg/), please refer to [https://ask.gov.sg/](https://ask.gov.sg/)

 ### **Tutorial**